emuflight/Nemesis/README.md

 https://git-scm.com/download/win
 ```

-Install Node.js 12 for Windows
+Install Node.js 12 for Windows.
-This particular version is required.
+This particular Node.js version is required.
 If you have other versions of Node installed, consider using nvm to manage multiple installs
 ```
 https://nodejs.org/dist/latest-v12.x/node-v12.20.0-x64.msi
 ```